-In celebration of Guy Fawkes – said to be the last man to enter Parliament with honest intentions – who 410 years ago yesterday was caught guarding an unnecessarily large amount of gunpowder beneath the House of Lords, we present three internship opportunities in London, Paris and wherever the European Parliament is at.
+In celebration of Guy Fawkes – said to be the last man to enter Parliament with honest intentions – who over 400 years ago was caught guarding an unnecessarily large amount of gunpowder beneath the House of Lords, we present three internship opportunities in London, Paris and the European Parliament.

 The Speaker’s Parliamentary Placement Scheme

 Applications for this scheme aimed at those interested in politics but who would not be able to afford to work without a wage have closed for this year.
 But another ten paid interns are expected to be selected in 2016 for nine months’ work in the office of a Westminster MP.
 Interns are paid the London living wage of £9.15 per hour for assisting an MP with duties including filing, research and attending meetings.